raffitch/flowmeter/README.md

 run is drawn as a separate trace with its pressure and regulator version in the legend so multiple runs overlay for easy comparison, and completed runs are summarised with the average pulses per second.

+CSV exports show all runs side by side: the first column lists the timestamps while each additional column contains one run labelled with its pressure in MPa.
+Comment lines report the total pulses for each run.

 For consistent results, keep the water source pressure and temperature steady and perform multiple runs for each regulator version.